Justin R. Cannon: Career

 In 2006, Cannon was recognized as one of Out magazine's top 100 most influential gay people of the year.
 Each year Out magazine, a national gay and lesbian general interest publication, honors 100 individuals in a feature magazine issue and a special party/reception.
 Other honorees in 2006 included Rufus Wainwright, Anne Hathaway, Michael Kors Iman, John Cameron Mitchell, and Lance Bass.
 In 2007, he was honored as one of Instinct magazine's Leading Men of the Year for his activism in the gay community.

-From 2009 to 2012 he worked as program panager of Episcopal Charities, San Francisco.
+From 2009 to 2012 he worked as program manager of Episcopal Charities, San Francisco.
 Cannon was ordained as a deacon on June 4, 2011, and as a priest on December 3, 2011, in the Episcopal Church through the Diocese of California by Marc Andrus.

 Cannon is also the founder and director of a ministry called Holy Hikes, which was founded in 2010.
 Holy Hikes meets monthly to celebrate the Eucharist outdoors in the context of a nature hike.
 Cannon writes on his website, "This ministry is a response to creation's longing.
 We gather not to 'use' or simply 'care for' the earth, but to recognize our communion with all of life.
 It is in recognizing this interconnectedness that we can move forward in fully serving the Creator."

 In 2013, Cannon co-founded the Society for Eastern Rite Anglicanism (SERA) with Fr.
 Brendan E. Williams, which was an organization aimed at establishing an Eastern Rite within the Anglican Communion.
+Cannon served four years as the minister of Saint Giles Episcopal Church and currently serves as rector of All Saints Episcopal Church in San Leandro, California.